 OJS PKP PN plugin

 A new OJS PKP PN plugin is included with OJS 2.4.8 and above.
+It is not available for OJS 3.x.
 The older LOCKSS OJS plugin that generates a LOCKSS manifest and permission statement will continue to work for those journals that are part of existing preservation networks or the LOCKSS GLN, but will not work within the PKP PN.
 Journal managers can opt into the PKP PN by activating the new plugin.
 (Additional LOCKSS-based solutions for OJS content are described on the LOCKSS website.)

 PKP PN nodes